Colorado Springs Felony Drug Crime Defense Lawyers

 Under Colorado law, drug felonies are divides into four levels.
 Level 1 Drug Felonies are the most serious and are punishable by a prison sentence of up to 32 years and a fine of one million dollars.
 Level 4 Drug Felonies are punishable by up to two years in the Department of Corrections and a fine of up to $100,000.

-A drug felony conviction will have long-term and, in some cases, lifelong consequences.
-If you or a loved one has been charged with a drug felony, it is crucial that you seek the counsel of an experienced Colorado Springs felony crime attorneys.
+A felony drug conviction will have long-term and, in some cases, lifelong consequences.
+If you or a loved one has been charged with a felony drug offense, it is crucial that you seek the counsel of an experienced Colorado Springs felony crime attorneys.
 The Bussey Law Firm has a long history of defending those accused of drug offenses.
 The attorneys will work with you to help you understand the charges, investigate potential defenses, devise a litigation strategy, and explain the options that are available to you.

 The Bussey Law Firm, P.C. can help you build a strong defense.
 Contact us today at (719) 475-2555.